- Home

 The Danish Wind Association has a proof of Betz' Law.
 Wikipedia also has a proof of the Betz limit.

-The bottom line is that no horizontal wind turbine can extract more than 59% of the wind's energy, and any one that claims fraudulently that they can, is selling you a "Betz Beater".
+The bottom line is that no wind turbine can extract more than 59% of the wind's energy, and any one that claims fraudulently that they can, is selling you a "Betz Beater".

 Outrageous Claims